ndd21/PHYS281/docs/demo-anaconda.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/AxRTFKKMtjA" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 [Anaconda](https://www.anaconda.com/products/individual)<sup>&#174;</sup> is a Python distribution and package management system.
-It provides an installation of Python (at the time of writing in September 2020 this defaults to [Python 3.8](https://docs.python.org/3/whatsnew/3.8.html)) and a way to create "@(virtual environments)" that can contain different Python version and software packages required for a specific task.
+It provides an installation of Python and a way to create "@(virtual environments)" that can contain different Python version and software packages required for a specific task.